The SKA Layout

 The spiral layout design has been chosen after detailed study by scientists into how best optimise the configuration to get the best possible results.

 This spiral configuration gives many different lengths (baselines) and angles between antennas resulting in very high-resolution imaging capability.

 The perfect layout would be a random arrangement that maximises the number of different baselines and angles between antennas.
 However, the practicalities of construction as well as linking the antennas together with cables mean that the spiral configuration is the best trade off between image resolution and cost.

-Whilst the high-frequency dishes will be located over thousands of kilometres across Africa, the aperture array antennas will extend to about 200km from the core regions in Africa and Australia.
+Whilst the dishes will be eventually be spread over thousands of kilometres across Africa, the aperture array antennas will extend to about 200km from the core regions in Africa and Australia.

 Every single telescope will be connected to a central core which will combine the data from each into via correlators into more manageable sized data packages.
 These will be then carried around the globe by high-speed links, to the computer screens of scientists working on the immense amounts of information being gathered by what will be the world’s largest radio telescope.